Start free trial

 The simple test: if you can see your grill live in the Traeger app, Smokelog can record it.
 That's it.
 Your WiFire-connected grill already streams its temperatures to Traeger's cloud while it cooks — Smokelog reads that same stream and keeps it.
 There's no hardware to buy, no probes to install, and no app to leave open on your phone.
 You connect your Traeger account once, and every cook from then on shows up automatically.

-• Other WiFi-enabled Traegers (Silverton, Century, and similar) that appear live in the app.
+Other WiFi Traegers (Silverton, Century, and similar) that appear live in the appYes

 Grills that don't